eskil4152/chatapp/README.md

 - Minimum length is enforced for both usernames and passwords during registration and password changes.

 **WebSocket Handshake Authentication**
-- A `HandshakeAuthenticator` intercepts every WebSocket request and validates the JWT from the cookie before any connection is established.
+- An `AuthHandshakeInterceptor` intercepts every WebSocket request and validates the JWT from the cookie before any connection is established.
 - `userID` and `username` are injected into the WebSocket session after validation.
 - Room membership is verified before a user can join a WebSocket room session.
 Unauthorized or non-member connections are rejected.